Juanito (footballer, born 1976)

-Juan Gutiérrez Moreno (born 23 July 1976), commonly known as Juanito, is a Spanish football manager and former player who played as a central defender.
+Juan Gutiérrez Moreno (born 23 July 1976), commonly known as Juanito, is a Spanish professional football manager and former player who played as a central defender.

-A player of physical display, he was noted for his excellent aerial ability.
 He spent the bulk of his career with Betis, appearing in 294 official matches and winning the 2005 Copa del Rey.
+In La Liga, he also represented Atlético Madrid.

-With the Spain national team, Juanito appeared in one World Cup and two European Championships, contributing to the conquest of Euro 2008.
+Juanito was part of the Spain national team squads at the 2006 World Cup and two European Championships, contributing to victory in Euro 2008.

 Club career

 Cádiz and Betis

 Juanito was born in Cádiz.
 After taking his first steps as a senior with the reserves of hometown club Cádiz CF, he transferred to Andalusia neighbours Real Betis in 1997, spending three seasons with the reserves; in 2000–01 he was loaned to another team in the region, Recreativo de Huelva of Segunda División.

 Juanito made his debut for Betis' main squad in the 2001–02 campaign, and immediately established himself as a regular starter, often scoring from deadball situations.
 His first came on 27 January 2002, a last-minute goal against Real Madrid in a 1–1 away draw.

-In 2004–05, Juanito netted four goals in 33 games as the side achieved qualification honours to the UEFA Champions League, also winning the Copa del Rey.
+In 2004–05, Juanito netted four goals in 33 games as the side qualified for the UEFA Champions League, also winning the Copa del Rey.
 David Rivas, the other stopper, added another four.

 In the following three seasons, as Betis constantly battled La Liga relegation successfully, Juanito only missed a total of 13 league matches, adding six goals.
 On 22 April 2007, in a 2–2 draw at RCD Espanyol, he played the last minutes as a goalkeeper due to the dismissal of Pedro Contreras, with a penalty being awarded – Raúl Tamudo equalised.